ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ![](cmedia/image44.png)

-There are many more things we could do in this data module, but for now let's save it and start looking for insight.
+There are many more things we could do in this data module, but for now let's **save** the data moduleand start looking for insight.

 ## Step 2: Getting Insight